walshbr/walshbr.github.io/pages/snack-sized-digital-pedagogy.md

 * Description - what is it? why is it useful?
 The bulk of the one-page document.
 * Supplemental materials

+[Here](https://docs.google.com/document/d/15x4FRUcrVLIKPhW_vcwLXlD2ZOV55g9qquNsWVUvieg/edit?usp=sharing) is a template you can edit if you wish.
 We ask you to upload this one-page PDF and supplement materials [Knowledge Commons](https://hcommons.org/) to preserve your contribution and get a DOI to use for your citation.
 Send that citation back to us so that can archive it alongside the other snacks.
 This will ensure that things will persist if this site changes!

 ## Upcoming Sessions